Released March 10, 2019

 Uncompress the zip file and then *DRAG* the resulting EarthDesk.prefPane file to the System Preferences window.
 Do not double-click the prefPane file or you will see the same error.

-How do I prevent the "this application was downloaded from the internet" warning?
+How do I prevent the "this application was downloaded from the internet" warning on macOS?

 This can happen due to a bug in OS X that fails to remove the "quarantine" flag on downloaded files.
 To manually fix this, open Terminal and type the following: